DphenomenalALU/Tresor-ai/README.md

 # Tresor AI Chat

 Tresor AI is a fast, free, secure, and privacy-focused AI chatbot.
-Unlike traditional AI chat tools, Tresor ensures your conversations and data stay on your device — we don’t track you, and we don't store your data.
+Unlike traditional AI chat tools, Tresor ensures your conversations and data stay on your device — we don’t track you, and we don't store your data (including your email).

 ---